saltyorg/docs/docs/advanced/your-own-containers.md

         35. This section tells Docker Compose that the network is managed outside of this compose file.

 1. Ensure a DNS A record exists that points to the application (e.g., `APPNAME.domain.tld`).
-This can be achieved by manually creating one, by running [DDNS](../apps/ddns.md) (Cloudflare only), or through a wildcard DNS record.
+This can be achieved by creating it manually, by running [DDNS](../apps/ddns.md) (Cloudflare only), or through a wildcard DNS record.

 1. Deploy and start the container: